-The following sections will question the discourses that underpin the aforementioned reforms.
+The following sections will question the discourse outlined above.
 It will do so on a number of levels.
-Specifically it will demonstrate that the claims made regarding the ability of the New Flat Rate State Pension and Auto-Enrolment to stop gender inequality in retirement, represent fragile promises as they do not address the causes of gender disadvantage in the labour market, nor do they challenge the deeply embedded assumptions of heteropatriarchy.
+First it will demonstrate that the claims made by Webb regarding the ability of the New Flat Rate State Pension and Auto-Enrolment to stop gender inequality in retirement, represent fragile promises as they do not address the causes of gender disadvantage in the labour market, nor do they challenge the deeply embedded assumptions of heteropatriarchy.